Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification: Experiments

-\textbf{Implementation Details.} We adopt ViT-Small~\cite{exam_vit} or ResNet50~\cite{exam_resnet} pretrained by DINO~\cite{exam_dino} as the backbone.
+\textbf{Implementation Details.} We adopt ResNet50~\cite{exam_resnet} or ViT-Small~\cite{exam_vit} pretrained by DINO~\cite{exam_dino} and DINOv2~\cite{oquab2023dinov2} as the backbone.
 Throughout training, we employ the Adam~\cite{exam_adam} optimizer with a learning rate of 0.001 and cosine learning rate decay.
 A consistent batch size of 128 is maintained in all experiments.
-The number of active learning cycles is set to 8.
-In each AL cycle, we apply the active learning strategy to the entire pool of unlabeled data \(\mathcal{D}^u\), except for the Food101~\cite{exam_Food101} dataset, where we apply the active learning strategy to a random subset.
-In each AL cycle, we also select a subset of unlabeled data for labeling whose size is \(B=K\cdot N_c\) (\(N_c\) is the number of categories, \(K\in \{1,2\}\)).
-Since the initial labeled data are required for active learning methods, we employ random sampling in the first AL cycle.
+The number of AL cycles is set to 8.
+In each AL cycle, we apply the sampling strategy to the entire pool of unlabeled data \(\mathcal{D}^u\), except for the Food101 dataset, where we apply the AL strategy to a random subset.
+In each AL cycle, we also select a subset of unlabeled data for labeling whose size is \(B=K\cdot N_c\) (\(N_c\) is the number of categories, \(K\in \{1,2\}\)), except for the Flowers102 dataset, where we select a subset of size \(B=1\cdot N_c\).
+Since the initial labeled data are required for the AL methods, we employ random sampling in the first AL cycle.

 For robustness comparison, we repeat each experiment with 5 different seeds and report the mean and standard deviations of the results.
-Meanwhile, we conduct extensive experiments involving multiple common fine-grained image datasets, different architectures, and varying annotation budgets of active learning (26 distinct experimental settings in total, and more details are provided in Appendix~\ref{sec:supp_exp_setups}).
+Meanwhile, we conduct extensive experiments involving multiple common fine-grained image datasets, different architectures, and varying annotation budgets of active learning (39 distinct experimental settings in total, and more details are provided in Appendix D.1.
 All experiments are conducted on an NVIDIA A40 GPU with PyTorch~\cite{exam_torch}.
+We generally set the values of \(\eta\), \(\lambda\), \(\xi\) at 0.1, 0.5, and 0.8, respectively, as these values perform well in all experiments.